guillaumerangheard/easing.bi/README.md

 ## easing.curve

-`easing.curve`'s are cubic Bezier curves, whose constructor takes four numbers: x1, y1, x2, y2, corresponding to their second and third keypoints (as the first and fourth one are implicit).
+`easing.curve`'s are cubic Bezier curves, whose constructor takes four numbers: x1, y1, x2, and y2, corresponding to their second and third keypoints (as the first and fourth one are implicit).
 Note that x1 and x2 are clamped between 0 and 1, as one cannot go back in time.)
 To create and use an `easing.curve`, just type something along the lines of:
 ```freebasic
 #include "easing/easing.bi"